ulvglzd/CurrentWeather/README.md

 ```
 ## Usage

 To use the Current Weather API, you should interact with the available endpoints.
-Detailed documentation on the API endpoints and how to use them can be found in the [API Endpoints](#api-endpoints) section.
+Documentation on the API endpoints and how to use them can be found in the [API Endpoints](#api-endpoints) section.

 ## API Endpoints